 Another possible reason is that they were quite simply missed when it came to this census record.
 This has been said for this occasion.

 The 15 elements of the 1870 census records!

 I have had great luck using this trick.
-I have found ancestors with surnames spelt as ‘Cooch’ and ‘Cauch’.
-This is even though my surname is spelt Couch.
+I have found ancestors with surnames spelled as ‘Cooch’ and ‘Cauch’.
+This is even though my surname is spelled Couch.

 Also, you could try entering the initials of your ancestor in the search engine when trying to find them.

 You can greatly narrow down your search if you know the date of birth of your ancestor.

 Please be mindful though when you see the answer for this element of the form.

 Mistakes can occur, especially when someone can’t remember their age.